huzongxiang/MatDGL/README.md

 # CrysNet
 GrysNet is a neural network package that allows researchers to train custom models for crystal modeling tasks.
-It aims to accelerate the research and application in AI for material science.
+It aims to accelerate the research and application of material science.

 ## Hightlights
 + Easy to installation.